isomerpages/moe-pasirrissec/_signature-programmes/Applied Learning Programme (ALP).md

 _Bottom right: Our #Ruminate gallery where students can learn more about contemporary issues and news that affect our community._

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SHelsGz7fbw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Podcast on social issues by our Sec 3 students**

+**A Radio podcast**

+**A short Radio show which our students produced as part of their training**

+[Click here](/useful-links/Direct-School-Admission-DSA/DSA-ALP-IN-HUMANITIES-AND-ENGLISH-LANGUAGE) to find out how you can join PRSS through our Direct School Admission in ALP